desiredpersona/minimal-jekyll-theme/docs/_posts/2016-10-12-post-about-your-startup.md

 ---
 layout: post
 title:  A beautiful post about your startup
-subtitle: Adding an optional subtitles is easy when needed
+subtitle: Adding subtitles is optional and really simple
 date: 2016-10-12 13:20:50 +0100
 author: Desired Persona